 What is the origin of Don Quixote Ballet?

-Don Quixote Ballet comes from scenes in Miguel de Cervantes’ famous novel and was first staged by Marius Petipa in 1869 at the Imperial Bolshoi Theatre in Moscow.
+Don Quixote Ballet is based on scenes from Miguel de Cervantes’ famous novel and was first staged by Marius Petipa in 1869 at the Imperial Bolshoi Theatre in Moscow.
 Pretty cool, right?

 Who are the main characters in Don Quixote Ballet?